-Malek Khouri is a professor of film studies in the Department of the Arts, The American University in Cairo.
+Malek Khouri is a professor of film studies in the Department of the Arts and the Film Program Director, The American University in Cairo.
 Khouri is former chair of the Department of the Arts (2011 - 2013), and former director of the Film Program between 2008 and 2015 at the American University in Cairo (AUC).
 Professor Khouri led the efforts to create a Major in Film at the AUC since his arrival at the university in 2008.
 This culminated in 2013 in the formation of the most unique cinema undergraduate degree in the Arab region which provides a strong foundation and training both in film practice as well as film theory and history.
 Before joining AUC in 2008, Khouri directed the film studies program (2000-2008) and was head of the communications division in the Faculty of Communication and Culture (2006-2008) at the University of Calgary in Canada.

 Khouri's most recent scholarship examines Orientalist trends in western mainstream discourse on Arab cinema, as well as contemporary trends in Egyptian and Arab cinemas and in the Arab popular cultural scene.
 Earlier research investigated various areas of cultural film criticism including: cultural politics in the work of Egyptian filmmaker Youssef Chahine; representations of the working class in Canadian cinema; the challenges of political and social change in contemporary media; and Marxism and film theory.